 Here at BuildSpace, we’re committed to helping construction firms tackle the skills shortage head-on.
 Our team recognised the need for change in this market long ago, which is why we’ve adapted the usual agency model to be able to attract the best talent in the sector.

 Struggling to fill key roles?
-Don’t hesitate to contact us with any enquiries.
+Don’t hesitate to contact our offsite construction recruiters with any enquiries.